-If left untreated, a decayed, rotten tooth can loosen and fall out.
+A decayed, rotten tooth can loosen and fall out if left untreated.
 To prevent this, it is essential to recognize the causes and symptoms of rotten teeth.

 There are various causes of rotten teeth.
 Understanding what leads to decay can help prevent future oral health issues.
 If you are unsure why your teeth are decaying, see a dentist as soon as possible.

 Poor dental hygiene is one of the most common causes of rotten teeth.
 Regular brushing and flossing are essential to remove plaque and keep your teeth strong and healthy.

 Brush your teeth at least twice a day and floss daily.
 You should also visit your dentist twice a year for professional dental cleanings.

 A diet high in sugar and refined carbohydrates can contribute to tooth rot because these foods linger on the teeth.
 Sugar also feeds bacteria.

 Without brushing your teeth regularly, the acid in your mouth can increase.
 It won't be long before you'll notice a faster breakdown of your tooth enamel.

 Additionally, drinking too many acidic beverages such as soda and having acid reflux can lead to tooth decay.
 The acids can slowly dissolve tooth enamel.